-Lunar lander software developmentDecember 17, 2020 software-development design engineering product-management
+Lunar lander software developmentDecember 17, 2020 in Engineering philosophy

 A successful software product is a compromise between three ideals: architecture, usability, and vision.

 They’re like three rocket boosters on a lunar lander.
 If you want to get anywhere, make sure the boosters are balanced.

 Each ideal has their own driver: engineer, designer, product owner.